-5.4 Deconvolution using CLEAN (clean)
+5.3 Deconvolution using CLEAN (clean)

 To create an image and then deconvolve it with the CLEAN algorithm, use the clean task.
-This task will work for single-field data.
-If you want to deconvolve multi-field data, use the mosaic task (§ 5.5) instead.
+This task will work for single-field data, or for multi-field mosaics.
 The clean task uses many of the common imaging parameters.
 These are described above in § 5.2.
 There are also a number of parameters specific to clean.
 These are listed and described below.